bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-Normal functions (not marked as <code>inline</code>) can not have reified parameters.
-A type that does not have a run-time representation (e.g. a non-reified type parameter or a fictitious type like <code>Nothing</code>) can not be used as an argument for a reified type parameter.
+Normal functions (not marked as `inline`) can not have reified parameters.
+A type that does not have a run-time representation (e.g. a non-reified type parameter or a fictitious type like `Nothing`) can not be used as an argument for a reified type parameter.
 This feature is intended to simplify code in frameworks that traditionally rely on reflection, and our internal experiments show that it’s working well.
 ### Checks for declaration-site variance